-- Copper: This nutrient helps maintain hair color and prevent hair lost as well as keep the coat soft and shiny.
+- Copper: This nutrient helps maintain hair color and keeps the coat soft and shiny.

 - Vitamin E: This vitamin is a natural antioxidant that helps protect your pet's skin against free radicals that could be damaging to skin cells.

 However, if you've been feeding your pet a quality food with a good balance of nutrients and you still notice drier skin, dandruff flakes or dull-looking fur, it may be time to talk to your veterinarian.
 Your pet might need a change in food or ingredients.
 However, never make any changes without first talking to your vet.foo

 The first thing to look for in a pet food to promote healthy skin & coat is one that is made with high-quality ingredients and promotes complete, balanced nutrition.
 This alone can help promote a more luxurious and luster-filled coat.
 If your pet is scratching a lot or has persistent skin issues, it's a good idea or talk to your veterinary to help determine the next steps.
 They can help determine the cause of the itch and recommend a food formulated for sensitive skin or even recommend a therapeutic food specially formulated to promote healthier skin and coats.

 What Does a Healthy Coat Look Like?